Jim Fraser (politician): Political career

 Fraser became a member of the Australian Capital Territory Advisory Council in 1949 and defeated Lewis Nott for the House of Representatives seat of the Australian Capital Territory in the 1951 election.
 He did not have full voting rights until 1966; until then he could only vote on matters relating to the territory.
 He put in time and energy looking after the interests of his constituents.
 In 1959, he married Helen Whitten Rowland.
 He died of cancer in 1970, survived by his only son Andrew; his wife died in March 2012.

 His brother, Allan Fraser, was MP for the adjoining seat of Eden-Monaro from 1943 to 1966 and from 1969 to 1972.

-The Division of Fraser and the suburb of Fraser, Australian Capital Territory, both in Canberra, were named after him.
+The Division of Fraser and the suburb of Fraser, Australian Capital Territory, both in Canberra, were named after Jim.
 The name of the Division of Fraser was changed in 2016 to Fenner, as a division in Victoria has been named after prime minister Malcolm Fraser (1975-83) from 2019.